-We previously granted awards of units of profits interests under the 2010 Long-Term Equity Interests Plan, the 2011 Long-Term Equity Interests Plan and the 2012 Long-Term Equity Interests Plan (together, the "Plans") to certain of our named executive officers as part of our compensation program, all of which were fully vested as of December 31, 2015.
-Vested units under the Plans are generally eligible to be sold to the Company at fair value beginning on the fourth or fifth anniversary of grant, and generally may be repurchased by the Company at fair value upon the holder's departure from the Company.
-In the second quarter of 2017, Mr. Healey, the Company's Chairman and Chief Executive Officer, and Mr. Horgen, the Company's Chief Financial Officer, each elected to sell a portion of the units awarded to them under the 2010 Long-Term Equity Interests Plan, which were purchased by the Company for a purchase price of \$4.8 million each.
-In the first quarter of 2018, Mr. Healey, Mr. Dalton, the Company's President and Chief Operating Officer, and Mr. Horgen each elected to sell a portion of the units awarded to them under the 2010 Long-Term Equity Interests Plan, which were purchased by the Company for a purchase price of \$6.6 million, in the case of Mr. Healey, and \$3.3 million, in the case of each of Mr. Dalton and Mr. Horgen.
+We previously granted awards of units of profits interests under the 2011 Long-Term Equity Interests Plan and the 2012 Long-Term Equity Interests Plan (together, the "Plans") to certain of our named executive officers as part of our compensation program, all of which were fully vested as of December 31, 2015.
+Vested units under the Plans generally may be called by the Company or put by the holder subject to the terms of the Plans.
+In the first quarter of 2019, Mr. Dalton, the Company's Chief Executive Officer, elected to sell a portion of the units awarded to him under the 2011 and 2012 Plans, which were purchased by the Company for an aggregate purchase price of \$3.7 million.